TBean18/COP4655TeamApp/README.md

 - Login Screen
   - User can login here
 - Registration Screen
   - User can register here

-- Quotes Screen
+- Stream Screen
   - User can view quotes in their feed here
 - Profile Screen
   - User can adjust schedule time for quotes
   - User can adjust notification settings

-- Style Screen
+- Settings Screen
   - User can adjust style settings for quotes

 ### 3. Navigation